-Only use the emergency braking function if the vehicle cannot be stopped with the brake pedal $\gg \Lambda$!
+Only use the emergency braking function if the vehicle cannot be stopped with the brake pedal $\mathbf{W} \Delta$!

-- Pull button (19) hard to stop the vehicle.
+- Pull the (2) button for a longer duration to brake the vehicle hard.
 The warning display will be accompanied by the corresponding audible warning. - To stop the braking process, release the button or press the accelerator.